Finding Accommodation in Brussels

 It's an exciting time for expats to be contemplating a relocation to Brussels and finding accommodation is one of the most important factors to take into consideration.
 With the city being the hub for all Brexit and tax discussions, it is the perfect place for international tax professionals.
 Kingpin International have put together our guide to finding the ideal accommodation for expats thinking about relocation to Brussels.

-Most expats tend to rent property in the Belgian capital due to the substantial property prices in the city, however there are not many restrictions for foreigners buying property in Belgium if this is the route you want to take.
-Probably the easiest way to find a property in Brussels is conducting an online search.
+It is recommended that expats rent accommodation compared to buying.
+However, there are not many restrictions for foreigners buying a property in Belgium if this is the route you want to take.
+The easiest way for expats to find accommodation in Brussels is by conducting an online search.
 There are many online portals to consult with, some of which are listed at the end of the article.
 A more traditional way is checking local newspapers, although this may be difficult if you are planning to have an apartment in place for your arrival.

-There are some aspects to property searching and renting in Brussels that are slightly unique and well worth noting;
+There are some aspects to property searching and renting in Brussels that are unique and well worth noting:

 - Rental prices usually do not include utilities such as electricity, water and Internet, so it is highly recommended that you ask about this before signing any lease.